The Porsche dilemma: 991.2 Turbo S vs 992 GT3

-Both the 2017 Porsche 911 (991.2) Turbo S PDK and the 2021 Porsche 992 911 GT3 Clubsport Manual currently residing within The PaddlUp Rooms offer the refined driving experience that we've come to expect from the iconic Stuttgart marque.
-However, the varying deliveries of that package highlight the disparities between these two distinctive models.
+Both the 2017 Porsche 911 (991.2) Turbo S PDK and the 2021 Porsche 992 911 GT3 Clubsport Manual offer the refined driving experience that we've come to expect from the iconic Stuttgart marque.
+However, the vastly different end products highlight the disparities between the two models.

-Each boasts its own interpretation of German excellence and, as they both hail from the modern supercar era, we can make near-direct comparisons on the approach to performance, comfort and styling.
+Each 911 variant boasts its own interpretation of German excellence and, as they both hail from the modern supercar era, we can make near-direct comparisons on the approach to performance, comfort and styling.

 The stats in question – 0-60mph in 2.7 seconds and an eye-watering top speed of 205mph – are supplemented by a 3.8-litre twin-turbocharged flat-six producing 572bhp, delivered to all four wheels through a seven-speed PDK dual-clutch automatic transmission.
 Scarcely believable figures for a car in its price range.
 Long story short, it's fast!

 It's not all about performance for the Turbo S, either.
 The niceties such as parking cameras, seat ventilation and an electric panoramic roof make it the perfect daily, and you will be just as comfortable on the drive to and from the circuit as you are hitting the apex at breakneck speed.